 The internet allows kids to learn, play, and even make new friends from all around the globe.
 With all these awesome perks, sometimes it’s easy to lose touch with internet safety.
-However, parents should keep cyberbullying at the forefront of their minds as kids head back to school this fall.
+However, parents should keep cyberbullying at the forefront of their minds if they have children in elementary or high school.

 StopBullying.gov defines cyberbullying as “bullying that takes place over digital devices like cell phones, computers, and tablets.”
 Cyberbullies aim to humiliate their victims by sharing nasty—often false—information online.
 Rumors, embarrassing photos, and private information are often their weapons of choice.